 Without Manhunter, there would be no Lambs, no Se7en, no Red Dragon remake and no Hannibal TV series, because while it flopped at the box office (making only $8.6 million on a $15 million budget), it inspired countless filmmakers to explore its grisly subject matter.
 But it also needs to have a wider appreciation by the mainstream at large, because seriously, it's amazing.

 That wraps our list of 15 box office bombs that deserved a far better fate.
+Be sure and check out part 2, where we cover even more underrated gems.
 What box office flops do you feel are misunderstood classics?
 Tell us in the comments.